emanlove/robotframework-lsp/robocorp-code/README.md

 -----------------

 - Automatic bootstrap of Python environment for the language server.
-  Note that when the `Robocode VSCode Extension` is installed, the `Robot Framework Language Server` will also use the same environment by default.
+  Note that when the `Robocorp Code Extension` is installed, the `Robot Framework Language Server` will also use the same environment by default.

 - Create a template activity with the `Robocode: Create a Robocode Activity Package.` action.